Sitting between November and January, December is the twelfth and final month of the Gregorian calendar.

 December 21st was a rather painless day in Britain, at least for one man.
 For the first time in Britain, anesthesia was used on a patient by Dr. Robert Liston at the University College Hospital in London in 1846.

 On December 30, 1803, the United States of America essentially doubled in size when it formally took control of Louisiana.
-The US acquired the territory Louisiana, some 885,000 square miles (2292,000 square kilometers) from France through the Louisiana Purchase, costing the US government $15 million.
+The US acquired the territory of Louisiana, some 885,000 square miles (2292,000 square kilometers) from France through the Louisiana Purchase, costing the US government $15 million.

 There are many other holidays spread throughout December, some of them are religious holidays, and some are a little less serious.
-December 6th is St. Nicholas’ day, who some may know as the original Santa Claus.
+December 6th is St. Nicholas’ day, which some may know as the original Santa Claus.
 December 8th celebrates National Brownie Day (US), while December 15th is National Cupcake Day (US).
 December 21st is the Winter Solstice, which marks the longest night of the year and is astronomically the beginning of winter.

 The US has a number of Christmas-related month-long observances, with the most important being National Egg Nog Month, National Fruit Cake Month, and National Impaired Driving Prevention Month!